alinex/node-table/README.md

 - optimizing for display
 - and export/dump as table

+As a new data type you may also use it's methods on an instance or statically.

 > It is one of the modules of the [Alinex Universe](http://alinex.github.io/code.html)
 > following the code standards defined in the [General Docs](http://alinex.github.io/develop).